Aliens

 Aliens 1992

-Based on the digitally scanned image of a common rhododendron (Rhododendron ponticum) specimen from the Welsh National Herbarium, collected in Margam Country Park by Botanical Photographer, Peter Russell and Senior Curatorial Assistant, Anthony D. Tipper in 1992.
-R. ponticum is native to countries in the western and eastern Mediterranean such as Spain, Portugal and Turkey and also occurs eastwards through Asia into China.
-It was first introduced to Britain as an ornamental shrub in 1763 and became especially popular on country estates in Victorian times.
-R. ponticum produces suckers from its root and an abundance of seeds, enabling it to out compete native plants.
-It is now listed as an invasive species under schedule 9 of the Wildlife and Countryside Act 1981.
+R. ponticum is native to the western and eastern Mediterranean, including Spain, Portugal, and Turkey, and extends eastwards into Asia, including China.
+Introduced to Britain as an ornamental shrub in 1763, it became popular on country estates during the Victorian era.
+R. ponticum produces suckers from its roots and an abundance of seeds, enabling it to outcompete native plants.
+It is now listed as an invasive species under Schedule 9 of the Wildlife and Countryside Act 1981.

-Materials – Beeswax collected from the beehives on the roof of National Museum Cardiff, artists’ beeswax, paraffin wax, tinned copper wire, tissue paper, cotton thread, artists’ pigments, acrylic paint, acrylic varnish.
-Mounted on a stainless steel plate with stainless steel strips.
+Materials: Beeswax collected from the beehives on the roof of National Museum Cardiff, artists’ beeswax, paraffin wax, tinned copper wire, tissue paper, cotton thread, artists’ pigments, acrylic paint, acrylic varnish.
+Mounted on a stainless steel plate with stainless steel strips

 Dimensions – 26 x 41.5cm